captainalan/pelican-test/content/third-person.md

 date: 2020-03-23
 category: Lifestyle

+Cautionary note, 11/12/2020&mdash;stay away any imagination/visualization technique that separates you from reality.
+Occult/esoteric practices should be avoided.
+There is a "slippery slope" leading there when you do practices that involve imagining what is not real, doing stuff with dreams, chanting and/or any form of invocation.
+It is better to be sober, vigilant, and industrious.
+Using "visualization" insofar as you *plan actions to skillfully perform* is okay I think, but *DO NOT* do stuff like imagining yourself in a big luxury yacht etc.

+Original content, below:

 Imagine yourself from a *third person perspective*&mdash;watch yourself from someone else's viewpoint.
 What is this person like?
 Are they acting in a self-destructive way?
 Are they good to others?
 Are